spxbhuhb/adaptive/doc/ui/layout.md

 `raw` - RawPixel

-- position, dimensions (width and height)
+- position, sizes in dimensions (width and height)
 - `Double`
 - all layout calculations use `raw` values
 - `RenderData` contains only `raw` values
-- `+Inf` is used to indicate an "unbound" dimension (`Double.POSITIVE_INFINITY`)
+- `+Inf` is used to indicate an "unbound" size (`Double.POSITIVE_INFINITY`)

 ## Layout data

 Layout calculations work with these data:

-- `instructed` = the position and dimensions specified by instructions such as `width` or `position`
+- `instructed` = the position and sizes specified by instructions such as `width` or `position`
-- `inner` = dimensions of the inner content when measurable
+- `inner` = sizes of the inner content when measurable
 - `surrounding` = `padding` + `border-width` + `margin`, directional (meaning each direction has its own value)
 - `outer` = `measured` + `surrounding`
-- `proposed` = position and dimensions proposed by the parent layout
+- `proposed` = position and sizes proposed by the parent layout
-- `computed` = final result of the layout calculations
+- `final` = final result of the layout calculations

-The `computed` data set is applied to the actual UI, but the exact application is adapter dependent.
+The `actual` data set is applied to the actual UI, but the exact application is adapter dependent.
 For example, in browsers to have the `margin` effect (that is, no background), you have to use an actual CSS margin but that does not count to width and height in the browser box model.